The new pension: what you need to know

 Having your say about the new pension

 New rules have been drawn up for pensions in the Netherlands.
 You can have your say on these new rules.
 For example, through trade unions, the Pensioners' Association and the accountability body of Pensioenfonds PGB.
-You can also submit ideas about communication about the new pension.

 Agreements for the new pension